AllyMorson/cli_movies/movies/README.md

 # Movies

-Welcome , this CLI interface reports the top 5 movies in the box office along with their respective grosses.
+Welcome , The CLI reports the top 5 movies in the box office and respective grosses.

 ## Installation